TeamJM/journeymap-docs/docs/en/client/settings/grid.md

 # **Grid Settings**

 Both minimap presets and the full-screen map may have a configurable grid overlay.
-You can customize this overlay by clicking on the Edit Grid… button below the settings in each respective category.
+You can customize this overlay by clicking on the Edit Grid... button below the settings in each respective category.

 You can also reach this from the full-screen map by holding the ++shift++ key and clicking on the grid button at the top.